Fanzine: United States

 Fanzines from the Washington, D.C. punk subculture.

 In the United States, Punk began publication in 1976 out of New York City and played a major part in popularizing punk rock (a term coined a few years earlier in Creem) as the term for the music and the bands being written about.

 Flipside and Slash were important punk fanzines from the Los Angeles scene, both debuting in 1977.
 The San Francisco-based punk fanzine Search and Destroy, which published from 1977 to 1979, eventually became the influential fringe-cultural magazine Re/Search.
 Damage published 13 issues there from 1979 to 1981.
 Maximum RocknRoll, also from San Francisco, was a major punk fanzine, with over 300 issues published since 1982.

 The Washington, D.C. punk community generated several fanzines in the late 1970s and early 1980s, such as Capitol Crisis, Vintage Violence, Thrillseeker, If This Goes On, and Descenes.

 As punk and alternative culture grew more popular throughout the 1980s and 1990s—evidenced by the success of punk and alternative rock bands like Sonic Youth, Nirvana, Fugazi, Bikini Kill, Green Day and The Offspring—thousands of other punk fanzines appeared in the United States, such as Punk Planet, Left of the Dial, Tail Spins, Sobriquet, Profane Existence and Slug and Lettuce.

 Some punk fanzines from the 1980s, like No Class and Ugly American experienced a second life by placing all past content online for free and adding new content.
 Although fewer in number in the 21st century, punk fanzines still exist in the United States, such as Suburban Rebels and Razorcake, both from California.

 Most punk fanzines were printed in small quantities and promoted their respective local scenes.
 They were often cheaply photocopied and many never survived beyond a few issues.
 Their greatest contribution was in promoting punk music, clothing, and lifestyle in their local communities.
 Punk bands and independent labels often sent records to the zines for review and many of the people who started the zines became critical connections for punk bands on tour.

 Australia

 In 1977, Bruce Milne and Clinton Walker fused their respective punk zines Plastered Press and Suicide Alley to launch Pulp; Milne later went on to invent the cassette zine with Fast Forward, in 1980.

 Italy

 In Perugia, Italy, Mazquerade ran from 1979 to 1981.

 In Basilicata, Italy, Raw Art Fanzine ran from 1995 to 2000.

 In Milan, Italy, Gorezilla ran from 1988 to 1991.

+A mapping of Italian fanzines originating from the punk subculture in the 1980s is being developed on Capit Mundi? website.